Fenchel-Young Variational Learning: DOCUMENT FY beta -VAE

+Our sparse support observation model FYVAE outperforms the NVDM baseline method \citep{miao2016neural} by 10.68\% in absolute reconstruction error, as reported in Table~\ref{tab:topic-model}.
 Figure~\ref{fig:coherence} shows average coherence scores, measured by the pairwise similarity between embedding representations of the top-$k$ words for each latent ``topic” dimension, using a sentence-transformer model \citep{reimers-gurevych-2019-sentence}.\footnote{We use the \texttt{all-mpnet-base-v2} model, which is available at \url{huggingface.co/sentence-transformers/all-mpnet-base-v2}, under Apache-2.0.} FYVAE consistently achieves better or similar coherence scores across varying values of $k$ (number of words) than the NVDM model, confirming that the latent document representations learned by FYVAE are more semantically coherent and better aligned with meaningful word groupings.